A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

-{ \begin{remark} Theorem \ref{thm:main1} holds in the context of M. Saito's mixed Hodge modules (see \cite[Appendix]{drs}).
-In particular, the resulting direct summands of the pure Hodge structures given by the cohomology groups $H^k(\mn,\QQ)$ (these are pure since they coincide with the cohomology of the nilpotent cone (fiber of the Hitchin map over the origin)) are pure Hodge substructures. \end{remark} }
+\begin{remark} Theorem \ref{thm:main1} holds in the context of M. Saito's mixed Hodge modules (see \cite[Appendix]{drs}).
+In particular, the resulting direct summands of the pure Hodge structures given by the cohomology groups $H^k(\mn,\QQ)$ (these are pure since they coincide with the cohomology of the nilpotent cone (fiber of the Hitchin map over the origin), see e.g. \cite[Theorem 1]{Heinloth} for a short argument) are pure Hodge substructures. \end{remark} \jc{\begin{remark} The local systems ${\cL_{\jc{i}, \ven}}$ that determine the summands supported on $\sn$ arise as a tensor product.
+The monodromy of the combinatorial part $H^{\delta^{\aff}(\ven)-1}\left( |\mathscr{C}(\Gamma_{\ven})|,\QQ \right)$ turns out to be finite and we will determine it in \cref{cor:rank_loc_syst}.
+The cohomology of $\widetilde{C}_a$ is the sum of the cohomology groups of the irreducible components which are the generic spectral curves for the Hitchin fibration for bundles of rank $n_1,\dots,n_r$, so that the $\IC$ complexes of these local systems appear in the Hitchin fibration for the Levi subgroup $\prod \GL_{n_j} \subset \GL_n$. \end{remark}}